user54778/datacompression/README.md

 ## Huffman

-* Includes a barebones implementation of a Huffman Code.
+* Includes a bare-bones implementation of a Huffman Code.

-## CCSDS (Consultative Committee on Space Data Standards)

-* Includes the CCSDS implementation of the Rice code in the recommendation for lossless compression.
+### Golomb

+* A basic Golomb encoder implementation.
+Needs the decoder.

+### Tunstall

+* A basic implementation of a Tunstall tree/code.
+Does not have the actual encoder or decoder.

+## Arithmetic Coding

+* Hard-coded implementation for a float-version arithmetic encoder/decoder.